Bibliothèque Mazarine: History

 Mazarin then began a second library with what was left of the first, assisted by the successor to Naudé, François de La Poterie.
 Since 1643, Mazarin had opened his library to scholars.
 It was open on Thursdays, and each week some eighty to one hundred came to do research.
 By the 1660s, the library held 25,000 volumes.
 The collection was matched by only three other libraries in Europe: the Bodleian Library of Oxford; the Ambrosian Library in Milan and the Angelique Library in Rome.

 After his experience with the Fronde, Mazarin wanted to assure that his library remained intact after his death.
 In his will written March 6, 1661, three days before his death, he bequeathed his library to the Collège des Quatre-Nations, a new college of the University of Paris that he founded for the sons of noble families from four provinces recently added to France.
 The new library building was constructed on the exact site of the medieval Tour de Nesle, or Nesle Tower, on the banks of the Seine.
 On the fronton is the inscription in Latin: Bibliotheca a fundatore mazarinea (Library founded by Mazarin).
 The original bookcases of his library, decorated with carved Corinthian columns and with the coat of arms of the Cardinal, were moved to the new location in the east wing of the college, along rue de Richelieu.
 The new library opened for Easter in 1689.

 The library continued to grow during the 18th century, from 36,000 volumes in 1730 to 50,000 in 1771.
-The French Revolution did no harm to the collection, and in fact greatly increased its size; the librarian, Gaspard Michel, bought books which had been confiscated from monasteries and from nobles who had gone into exile, and increased the collection to more than 60,000 volumes.
+According to an account in The Enemies of Books, the collection was poorly maintained before the French Revolution, and at one point the pages of an illuminated incunable by William Caxton were used to light fires in the librarians' personal quarters.
+The Revolution did no harm to the collection, and in fact greatly increased its size; the librarian, Gaspard Michel, bought books which had been confiscated from monasteries and from nobles who had gone into exile, and increased the collection to more than 60,000 volumes.
 He also collected works of art, mostly from the 17th and 18th centuries, gilded bronze chandeliers, Louis XVI commodes, a globe of the heavens by Gastellier from 1694, and other objects which decorate the reading room today.